mem48/geocompr/main.md

 There are clear overlaps between spatial and non-spatial operations.
 Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting) and section \@ref(raster-subsetting)), joining and aggregation (sections \@ref(spatial-joining-and-aggregation), \@ref(map-algebra) & \ref(merging-rasters)).
 In the case of vector data, each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.
-Of course, spatial raster and vector operations share many similarities, at least in terms of functionality.
-The internal processing is completely different.
-In contrast to vector operations, subsetting is the only spatial raster operation we present in this chapter (section \@ref(spatial-operations-on-raster-data)) which also has a non-spatial counterpart.
+By contrast, subsetting is the only spatial raster operation we present in this chapter (section \@ref(spatial-operations-on-raster-data)) which also has a non-spatial counterpart.
+Nevertheless, spatial raster and vector operations share many similarities, at least in terms of functionality though the internal processing is completely different.
+Be careful with the wording.
+Sometimes the same words have slightly different meanings for both data models.
+Aggregating in the case of vector data refers to dissolving polygons while it means increasing the resolution in the case of raster data.
+If we think of vector-raster equivalents, dissolving or aggregating polygons also makes for a "coarser" resolution.
+However, zonal operations would be more suitable as a raster equivalent compared to changing the cell resolution.
+Zonal operations can dissolve the cells of one raster in accordance with the zones (categories) of another raster using an aggregation function (see section \@ref(spatial-operations-on-raster-data)).

 Some operations covered in this chapter are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
-New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(modifying-geometry-data) and \@ref(map-algebra).
+New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in sections \@ref(modifying-geometry-data) and \@ref(map-algebra).
 Another unique aspect of spatial objects is distance.
-All features are related to each other in geographic space, and distance calculations can be used to find which spatial features are nearer or further away from a given point or each other, as we will see in sections \@ref(distance-relations) and \@ref(map-algebra).
+All features are related to each other in geographic space, and distance calculations resolve which spatial features are nearer or further away from a given point or each other (see sections \@ref(distance-relations) and \@ref(map-algebra)).
 The final section in this chapter additionally explores how to align two raster objects in case their headers mismatch (section \@ref(aligning-rasters)).
-This is especially important if we want to merge several rasters into one bigger raster or if we want to use several raster layers for algebraic operations.
+This is especially important if we want to merge several rasters into one bigger raster or if we want to use several mismatching raster layers for algebraic operations.

 <div class="rmdnote">
 <p>It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in @ref(crs-intro) and which will be covered in more depth in Chapter 6.</p>